Overview

 2. Evaluating Experiments and Feature Flags

-When the customer code calls the ABC SDK via the getExperiment or getFeatureFlag API, the SDK uses the locally stored configurations to calculate the experiment and feature flag results.
+When the customer code calls the platform SDK via the getExperiment or getFeatureFlag API, the SDK uses the locally stored configurations to calculate the experiment and feature flag results.
 As all evaluations occur locally, the latency is minimal.

 3. Logging Experiment Assignment Exposure